oils-for-unix/oils/doc/ref/chap-expr-lang.md

 Reminders:

-- In the ASCII range, bytes and code points are the same
+- Within the standardized "low-byte" ASCII range 0-127, UTF code points could re-use its globally valid character byte encoding, so they are the same.
   - That is, `\y01` to `\y7F` are synonyms for `\u{1}` to `\u{7F}`.
-- Outside of the ASCII range, they are different, so Eggex disallows them.
+- Outside that range, there exist different encodings, so Eggex disallows those bytes in favor of globally unique UTF-8 code points.
   - For example, `\u{FF}` is a code point, and `\yFF` is a byte, but they are not the same.